 Guide Dang It: Quite a few as the game can be prone to telling you to do something, but not how.
 One example being certain QTEs which show a cut-in of the Wonderful Ones' face showing what weapon you're meant to use.
 Most players will try to use the Unite Morph in response and fail, but the prompt actually requires you to stand still to counter an attack.
 Again, nowhere is this ever explained in the game.

-The game also never tells you how to aim the tank in 8-A (tilt the gamepad) or how to drop enemy weapons (wiggle the left stick).
+The game also never tells you how to aim the tank in 8-A (tilt the gamepad).

 Guns Are Worthless: Initially, Unite Gun is definitely the least useful morph in combat.
 It's really only good at shooting flying enemies and throwing back bombs, and even in that Unite Whip does it better.
 After gaining its version of Wonderful Stinger, which allows for rapid-fire shots, it becomes a very useful tool for snaring distant enemies with Climb Attacks, though it remains less than useful for doing damage on its own.